marcorensch/nxd-manuals/docs/widgetsbox/intro.md

 ## But if WidgetsBox is so good, why does Exposer continue to be developed?

 In fact, it was intended that WidgetsBox will be the successor of Exposer.
-But we realized that Exposer has so much more to offer that we can't implement in WidgetsBox in this "simple" way as it is intended for WidgetsBox.
+But I've realized that Exposer has so much more to offer that i can't implement in WidgetsBox in this "simple" way as it is intended for WidgetsBox.
-So we decided to keep Exposer as it is and to develop WidgetsBox as a new Module.
+So I've decided to keep Exposer as it is and to develop WidgetsBox as a new Module.
 So you can use both Modules and decide which one fits your needs best.
-WdigetsBox might be easier to start with, but Exposer has more features and But Exposer includes more features and more flexibility, but is also more complex to use.
+WidgetsBox might be easier to start with, but Exposer includes more features and more flexibility, but is also more complex to use & learn.